NYU-DiffusionMRI/RICE/README.md

 For higher b-values (up to ~b=2500 ms/mm^2), one can represent DWIs with the O(b^2) cumulant expansion shown in Eq.
 (1).
 This is DKI.

 ## Multiple b-tensors
-If we consider multiple b-tensor shapes as shown in the figure below (β parametrizes the b-tensor shape):
+If we consider multiple b-tensor shapes as shown in the figure below, where β parametrizes the b-tensor shape.
+Most common examples are: β=1 for LTE (B has only one nonzero eigenvalue), β=0 for STE (B has 3 equal nonzero eigenvalues), and β=-1/2 for PTE (B has 2 equal nonzero eigenvalues).
 <img width="1206" alt="axSymB" src="https://user-images.githubusercontent.com/54751227/197211877-1d589475-8835-4bcd-861a-35ee3f9a297f.png">
 We see that for O(b) signals (Eq.
 (3) ), the representation does not change (still DTI).
 However, for O(b^2) a new tensor shows up: the diffusion covariance tensor, C, see Eq.
 (4).
 C is more general than kurtosis, actually it contains all the information of the kurtosis tensor plus some extra.